milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 ![msgstream](./graphs/timesync_msgstream.png)

-So the second problem has turned into this: after reading a message from `MsgStream`, how to make sure that all the messages with smaller timestamp have been consumed?
+So the second problem has turned into this: After reading a message from `MsgStream`, how to make sure that all the messages with smaller timestamp have been consumed?

 For example, when reading a message with timestamp `110` produced by `Proxy2`, but the message with timestamp `80` produced by `Proxy1`, is still in the `MsgStream`.
 How can this situation be handled?